NikkiG12/Weather_app/README.md

 # Weather_app
 # Run the Weather app by following the steps below:

+Afte cloning or downloading the zip file;

-Step 1: Open the vs code and locate the directory of the folder Step 2: Open the terminal of vs code by pressing cntrl+j Step 3: Encode "npm start"
+Step 1: Open the vs code and locate the directory of the folder.

+Step 2: Open the terminal of vs code by pressing cntrl+j.

+Step 3: Encode "npm start".

 below will appear:
 > weatherapp@1.0.0 start